 While the commodity swap did not provide a reduction in the total cost of natural gas, it did shield MTS from seasonal price variances.
-A commodity swap contract was not in place for FY2013.
+Therefore, a commodity swap contract was not in place for FY2013.

 Note 10 - Long-Term Debt